PheY29/PySide6_Note-App/README.md

-After learning a lot from pygame, I wanted to test other possible functions with python: applications.
+After learning a lot from pygame, i wanted to test other possible functions with python: applications.
-I saw that PySide6 and TKinter were made for this, so I chose PySide6.
+I saw that PySide6 and TKinTer were made for this, so i chose PySide6.

-After watching some videos/courses about Pyside6, I made a rather basic application with its help, writing notes, saving them, loading them (the note and its contents) sooo...
+After watching some videos/courses about Pyside6, i made a rather basic application with its help, writing notes, saving them, loading them (the note and its contents) sooo...
 Here's what it looks like

 ![image](https://github.com/user-attachments/assets/00553c65-3c93-4d40-9766-f13e10b6f86a)